Close

 Psychiatry

 A considerable body of literature has documented the association between substance use disorders and a range of psychiatric conditions (Swendsen et al. 2010).
 Effective psychiatric treatment of psychopathology with psychotropic medication quiets the limbic system through reducing distress, supporting abstinence, reducing cravings and resetting brain reward systems.
 Patients who abuse multiple substances or have other co-occurring psychopathology are more likely to experience difficulties with treatment/medication adherence.
 Psychiatrists must also supervise the extended withdrawal from prescribed medications that may promote relapse, and help reframe substance abuse to the client as based on brain neurobiology, and thereby reducing self-criticism, shame, and a sense of failure.
+Prescribed medications may be of benefit to some individuals.
+Naltrexone may diminish the reward response to alcohol and other substances.
+Disulfiram provides an adverse physical reaction for those benefiting and tolerating negative conditioning.
+Promising FDA trials are underway for the use of dTMS for alcohol abuse and are likely to be effective in other substance use disorders due to shared neurophysiological processes.

 Psychotherapy